The Canadian Bikeway Comfort and Safety (Can-BICS) Classification System

 A Proposal for Developing Common Naming Conventions for Cycling Infrastructure, March 2019.

 - Poster: Presented at the Transportation Research Board Annual Meeting, Washington, DC, January 2020.

 - Publication: Winters, M., Zanotto, M., & Butler, G. (2020).
 The Canadian Bikeway Comfort and Safety (Can-BICS) Classification System: a common naming convention for cycling infrastructure.
 Health Promotion & Chronic Disease Prevention in Canada: Research, Policy & Practice, 40(9). [article]

 - Open data and facility names are available through the SFU RADAR repository

 PARTNERS & FUNDING

 Current work has been funded by the Canadian Institutes of Health Research (2020-2021) and the Public Health Agency of Canada (2020-2023).
-Co-Investigators include Dr. Kevin Manaugh (McGill University) and Dr. Trisalyn Nelson (Arizona State University).
+Co-Investigators include Dr. Kevin Manaugh (McGill University) and Dr. Trisalyn Nelson (University of California Santa Barbara).
 Development of the classification system was funded by the Public Health Agency of Canada and completed in 2019.